-- In PACS, the symposium organizer enters the expected attendance for each oral session, which is used to estimate the meeting space requirements for the oral technical sessions.
+- In the Call for Papers template, the symposium organizer enters the expected attendance for each oral session, which is used to estimate the meeting space requirements for the oral technical sessions.

 - The presiding officers are requested to fill out a half-day session attendance report for each oral session, and return the completed forms to the nearest operations office following the session.

 - The data collected is used to calculate the annual division allocation returned to the divisions for their programming at the national meeting.